 "We're currently right now with the Los Angeles Dodgers, so I guess that's my job title: pitcher for the Los Angeles Dodgers," he says.

 For much of his career, however, Hill had precious little job security.
-And, a year ago, it didn’t seem like he’d find any.
+And, in 2015, it didn’t seem like he’d find any.

 When his Major League career began with the Cubs in 2005, he was a promising, young starter with a wicked curveball.
 But soon control issues and injuries set in.
 Shoulder surgery in 2009 dramatically altered his future.

 "You think when you go in for surgery, you come out, 'OK, I'm fixed,' " Hill says.
 "Well that wasn't really the case.
 So that's what led to me dropping down and actually throwing sidearm, you know, for those five years, out of the bullpen."